jadedhound/regen_church/content/about/1_our_leaders.md

 Our Leaders Stephen Tan profile picture.
 Stephen Tan Senior Pastor & Morning Church Pastor

+Day Off: Thursday
-Email: pastor@regeneration.org.au Regular Day Off: Thursday View Bio
+Email: pastor@regeneration.org.au Regular
+Phone: +61 411 363 234

 Stephen is the Senior Pastor of Regeneration Church Monash.
 He has a heart to see the regeneration of Monash and seeks to make disciples in Monash, Melbourne,